Branson, Missouri: History

+Growth as a cultural attraction

 Harold Bell Wright published his novel about the Ozarks, The Shepherd of the Hills, in 1907.
 The novel became an international best seller, making Wright the first millionaire author and established Branson and Southwest Missouri as a tourist destination.
 The Old Mill Theater began its first outdoor production based on the novel in 1960.
 The show, known as The Shepherd of the Hills Outdoor Drama, continued in its 61st season for 2021.
-The historic farm is also the home of Inspiration Tower, the #1 rated Shepherd of the Hills Adventure Park as well as numerous other shows and attractions.
+The historic farm is also the home of Inspiration Tower, the Shepherd of the Hills Adventure Park as well as numerous other shows and attractions.

 The Harold Bell Wright Museum is located within The World's Largest Toy Museum complex.
 Mayor of Branson for 12 years and entrepreneur Jim Owen built the first theater in 1934 on Commercial Street, originally called "The Hillbilly Theater", which began to attract people from far and wide to tour the area.
 1959 saw the completion of Table Rock Dam on the White River, which created Table Rock Lake.
 In 1959, the Mabe Brothers started a band that, in 1961, would become the first music show in Branson.
 Taking their name from the parts they played in the Shepherd of the Hills Outdoor Drama, they became known as the Baldknobber Hillbilly Jamboree.

-In 1962, Paul Henning, inspired by a Boy Scout camping trip to the Ozarks, created The Beverly Hillbillies, which ran on first-run television until 1971.
+In 1962, Paul Henning, inspired by a Boy Scout camping trip to the Ozarks, created The Beverly Hillbillies, which ran as a CBS television sitcom until 1971.
 Henning later donated 1534 acre for the Ruth and Paul Henning Conservation Area near Branson.
 He also donated the modified 1921 Oldsmobile truck used as the vehicle in the series to the College of the Ozarks, where it is on display in the Ralph Foster Museum.

 The Presley family became the first to move their show (Presleys' Country Jubilee) to Highway 76 in 1967, followed a year later by the Baldknobbers.
 Eventually Branson would have more than 50 theaters, most of them located on Highway 76.

 Also in 1983, the 7,500-seat Swiss Villa Amphitheatre opened in Lampe, southwest of Branson.
 The outdoor amphitheater brought in acts like Def Leppard, Lynyrd Skynyrd, REO Speedwagon, Steppenwolf, and Ozzy Osbourne.
 Closing in the early 2000s, it reopened in 2010 as the Black Oak Mountain Amphitheater.
 Closing suddenly in 2013, it went unused until relaunching live music events in 2021.

 In 1987, Boxcar Willie became the first internationally known entertainer to purchase a theater in Branson and have a permanent performance schedule there.